• Skip to primary navigation

 Can I freeze coxinha?

 Coxinhas are best reheated in the oven or air-fryer to keep their crunchiness.
 Place them on a baking sheet and reheat at 350ºF/180ºC for about 10 minutes or until hot again.
-If reheating from frozen, add about 5 more minutes, and make sure that the center is defrosted and hot.
+If reheating from frozen, add about 5 more minutes, and ensure the center is defrosted and hot.

 Yes, you can, although the outer crust will be a little dryer than the deep-fried version.